VIP Brother season 6: Kamelia V.

+Kamelia Voche (born Kamelia Gesheva) is a TV host and singer.
+She entered the House on Day 1 and was the eighth evicted on Day 59.

 Martin

 Martin Martinov is a male model and former Mister Bulgaria 2009.
 He entered the House on Day 1 and was the first evicted on Day 22.

-Stefan I.

-Stefan Ivanov "Wosh MC" is a rap singer.
-He entered the House on Day 3 and finished third in the finale on Day 64.

-Stefan M.
+Tacho

-Stefan Manov "Tacho" is the husband of Evgenia Kalkandjieva.
+Stefan Manov, aka Tacho is Evgenia Kalkandjieva's husband.
 He entered the House on Day 1 with his wife Evgenia and was ejected on Day 15 for slapping Zornitsa, his former lover, in the face.
 He was allowed to re-enter the House on Day 29 in order to show that he changed his behavior toward his wife Evgenia, but not as a full-right Housemate and finished fourth in the finale on Day 64.